Research Article | Open Access

 - A. Roggan, M. Friebel, K. Dörschel, A. Hahn, and G. Müller, “Optical properties of circulating human blood in the wavelength range 400-2500 nm,” Journal of Biomedical Optics, vol. 4, no. 1, pp. 36–46, 1999.

-Copyright © 2020 Ting Feng et al. Exclusive Licensee Science and Technology Review Publishing House.
+Copyright © 2020 Ting Feng et al. Exclusive Licensee Suzhou Institute of Biomedical Engineering and Technology, CAS.
 Distributed under a Creative Commons Attribution License (CC BY 4.0).